shinhh4646-tech/hwahyeonShin/LAB10/Readme.md

 Graph Partitioning (Clustering): Massive networks are not processed whole.
 Algorithms like the Louvain method are used to partition the graph into smaller, disconnected "communities."
 Independent sets are found within these smaller clusters and then merged.

 ## Exercise 2
+Its the fundamental trade-off between exact optimization and scalability.
+While Dynamic Programming guarantees the absolute maximum reach with a pseudo-polynomial time complexity of O(N*budget) by storing subproblems, it suffers from memory and computation explosion and becomes impossible for massive datasets  or continuous real-number costs.
+Consequently, real-world platforms must abandon exact methods and rely on the ratio-based Greedy algorithm; despite its vulnerability to suboptimal edge cases and poor worst-case approximation factors, it scales highly efficiently to process millions of users in real-time.

 ## Exercise 3